ASTex-ICube/real_time_glint/README.md

   * `media/dictionary`: the dictionary used in the paper,
   * `media/sphere`: the mesh of the sphere,
 * `opengl`: files of the OpenGL framework.

-After the build, launch the code with the command parameter `glint`.

 The OpenGL framework is based on
 [OpenGL 4 Cookbook](https://github.com/PacktPublishing/OpenGL-4-Shading-Language-Cookbook-Third-Edition)